lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

 ---------------------------

 An interesting thing about Linux is there are often many ways to do the same thing.
-FOr example, I can think of at least six ways to blink an LED.
+For example, I can think of at least five ways to blink an LED.
 Here's another way using the ``gpiod`` system.

 .. code-block:: shell-session

-    bone:~$ gpioinfo | grep -e chip -ie  led gpiochip0 - 32 lines:
+    bone:~$ gpioinfo | grep -e chip -ie  usr gpiochip0 - 32 lines:
     gpiochip1 - 32 lines:
         line  21: "[usr0 led]" "beaglebone:green:usr0" output active-high [used]